ChatGPT Images 2.0: Features, Use Cases, and Impact

 - Core quality jump.
 Text rendering and multilingual handling ship here, not just in Thinking.

 - Up to 8 consistent images.
-Multi-panel layouts from a single request.
+Multi-panel layouts with character and object continuity.

-For pure speed — social posts, quick variations, A/B ideation — stay in Instant.
-Thinking is worth the extra time on information-dense creative: infographics that need accurate data, academic-style explainers, multi-panel comic sequences, storyboards that require cross-frame continuity, or any brief where “what does the research say” matters more than “give me a version now.”
+For pure speed — social posts, quick variations, A/B ideation — stay on the base model.
+Thinking is worth the extra time on information-dense creative: infographics that need accurate data, academic-style explainers, multi-panel comic sequences, storyboards that require cross-frame continuity, or workflows where the model needs to synthesize an uploaded document (a deck, a PDF brief, a spreadsheet) into a produced visual.
+During OpenAI's launch briefing, ChatGPT Images Product Lead Adele Li demonstrated exactly that — uploading an internal PowerPoint on product strategy and watching Thinking produce a professional poster that preserved the deck's data, logos, and stylistic inputs.

 Text Rendering — The Real Upgrade